boombipbass/nanoboxtangerineundoer/README.md

 by uploading the preset.xml file into the webbrowser app and select the pads and sequences you want to delete.

-remember to make a backup of your preset and when exporting the new preset_modified.xml change it back to preset.xml.
+remember to make a backup of your preset.
 USAGE:
   1. Drag & drop your preset.xml into the app (or click to browse)
   2. Select a sequence (S1-S16) from the left panel